 The Chambers brothers took advantage of the latest developments in printing and transportation technology to reach their target audience, sometimes operating multiple publishing houses at once.
-The bustle and noise of the business drove Chambers, along with his family, to the countryside two years before his notorious book was published.
+But the bustle and noise of the business drove Chambers, along with his family, to the countryside two years before his notorious book was published.

 Chambers had little scientific training, so his book contained plenty of errors.
 Although some were corrected in later editions, his publisher was dismayed to learn that Chambers didn't have the knowledge to make many corrections himself; he had to rely on others for help.
 Despite this need for collaboration, Chambers managed to keep his authorship a fairly good secret, only letting a few subject-matter experts in on his secret.
 Throughout his life, he never publicly acknowledged his role in Vestiges.
 When one good friend asked about his insistence on secrecy, he reputedly pointed to his house, containing his wife and 11 children and replied, "I have 11 reasons."
 Published after his death, the 12th edition of the book, published in 1884, bore his name on the title page, cover and spine.

 It seems unbelievable today, but anonymous authorship of scientific publications was not uncommon in the 19th century and, in the case of Vestiges, it didn't hamper the book's commercial success.
 It may have even helped the sales as readers might try to identify the author based on the content and writing style.
 Anonymous authorship carried another benefit: Because the real writer might be a powerful aristocrat, reviewers exercised a little more restraint in criticizing the book.
 In the case of Vestiges, though, the newly formed YMCA organized a series of lectures to protect the tender young minds from the book's implications.

 Narrative text and graphic design © by Michon Scott - Updated November 26, 2020